vocdoni/census3/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/vocdoni.svg?style=social&label=Follow)](https://twitter.com/vocdoni)

 <center>
-<b>⚠ This project is currently a MVP and will be change ⚠</b>
+<b>⚠ This project is currently an MVP and is subject to change ⚠</b>
 </center>

 ---

 ## Description

-Census3 is an API service to create censuses for elections with holders of a single token or a combination of a some of them.
-The service creates a list of holder addresses and balances and keeps it updated in realtime, for every registered token.
-Then, allows to create a merkle tree census (compatible with [Vocdoni](https://vocdoni.io/)) with these holders, using its balances as vote weight.
+Census3 is an API service to create censuses for elections with holders of a single token or a combination of them.
+The service creates a list of holder addresses and balances and keeps it updated in real time, for every registered token.
+Then, it allows creating a merkle tree census (compatible with [Vocdoni](https://vocdoni.io/)) with those holders, using their balances as vote weights.

 #### Suported contract types

-The service suports the following list of token types:
+The service suports the following token types:
 * ERC20
 * ERC721
 * ERC1155 (*coming soon*)